fasenderos/nodejs-order-book/README.md

     <a href="https://github.com/fasenderos/hft-limit-order-book"><img src="https://badgen.net/badge/icon/typescript?icon=typescript&label" alt="Built with TypeScript"></a>
 </p>

-> Initially Ported from [Go orderbook](https://github.com/i25959341/orderbook), this orderbook has been enhanced with new features
+> Initially ported from [Go orderbook](https://github.com/i25959341/orderbook), this order book has been enhanced with new features

 # hft-limit-order-book